 Below you’ll find a list of articles, educators, resources, organizations, healers, and businesses to buy from.
 This is by no means an extensive list but I do hope this gives you a place to start.
 I am absolutely not an anti-racist or racial justice educator.
 I’m a person who is white and will forever be messing up, learning, unlearning, and relearning.

 Please do your research.
 Read.
 Listen to podcasts.
 Google all the things.
-Learn from and PAY Black women+ anti-racism educators (links to some offerings below).
-You can Google for resources or answers to questions you might have, and you can pay for classes/workshops/books/Patreon/Podia/offerings by Black women+ anti-racism educators (click the links in their bios).
-If you find value in what is shared on a Black women+’s social media account, consider sending money to their Venmo, PayPal, Patreon, etc. Do not show up in the spaces of Black, Brown, and Indigenous folks expecting free emotional labor from them.
+Pay for classes/workshops/books/Patreon/Podia/offerings by Black and Brown women anti-racism educators (click the links in their bios).
+If you find value in what is shared on a social media account, consider sending money to their Venmo, PayPal, Patreon, etc. Do not show up in the spaces of Black, Brown, and Indigenous folks expecting free emotional labor from them.

 Email and call your representatives.
 If you are in a position of privilege, donate money and/or supplies.

 Pay for the work of BBIWoC+.
 Follow the lead of Black women.
 Buy from Black and Indigenous businesses, entrepreneurs, writers, artists, etc.

 Dismantling racism and white supremacy is spiritual work.
 It is active work.
 It is ongoing work.
 This work is forever.

 Black lives matter always.

 !!!
 Natl Resource List #GeorgeFloyd+ – attorneys offering legal services; action items for people who cannot donate or protest in person; list of bail funds, memorial funds, mutual aid projects, and other organizations and organizers who need funds; and resources for people seeking legal counsel